vicoapp/vico/help/terminal.md

 <kbd>vico *.py</kbd>).
 If you specify a directory, Vico will display a
 new window with the directory selected in the explorer sidebar.

+If you want to use Vico in your <kbd>$EDITOR</kbd> variable to edit commit messages, you need to use the <kbd>-w</kbd> switch.
+This makes Vico wait until the document is closed to return.
+The return code from vicotool is 0 if the document saved successfully before closing, and non-zero if it wasn't saved.

 To see a quick description of the command line usage, use the
 <kbd>-h</kbd> option: